Protecting Your Financial Data: Aadhaar and Banking

 What to do if you suspect something is wrong

-If you ever feel that something is not right with your bank account, or if you suspect you might have shared details with a fraudster, act immediately.
-Don’t feel embarrassed or wait.
+If you ever feel that something is amiss with your bank account, or if you suspect you might have shared details with a fraudster, act immediately.
+Do not hesitate or delay.

 • Contact your bank’s official customer service helpline right away.